The PKU Diet and Emotional Health

 Lesley claims that one hour of tapping has the ability to turn on/off 70 different genes.
 She also claims that the same hour of tapping can drop cortisol by as much as 24%.
 Cortisol is a stress hormone released by the adrenal glands, and is important for helping your body deal with stressful situations.
 However, too much cortisol, over time, can result in high blood pressure, weight gain, moods, reduced energy levels, poor sleep and more.

 Tapping is based on acupuncture and is a form of ‘acupressure’.
 When ‘mind’ techniques fail to work, ‘body’ techniques are used as a more aggressive form of trauma relief, and have a much higher success rate.

-If you have any further questions about this technique or would like to speak with Lesley directly, visit: http://www.lesleywalkertherapy.com/.
+If you have any further questions about this technique, the low protein diet or would like to speak with Lesley directly, visit: http://www.lesleywalkertherapy.com/.
 Or if you have any other questions, email us at firstname.lastname@example.org.